n3tk0/ESP32_Logger/schematics/README.md

 ## 📊 Summary

 - Estimated runtime is based on the current measurements above.
-- Storage estimation is included for a 90-day logging scenario.
+- Storage estimation is included for a 90-day logging scenario on LittleFS and years for external SD storage.
 - BOM is optimized for the Version 2 hardware layout.